juliangruendner/ds_develop/update_automatic.md

 navigate to the repo `cd ~/ds_deployment/ds_develop`

-*open the update_prod_opal_poll.sh and change the configuration information* to your server requirements,
+*open the opal_poll.config file and change the configuration information* to your server requirements,

 then execute `./update_prod_opal_poll.sh` in this repo.